NarsilDev/digital-ocean-articles/kubernetes-security.md

 nano ~/certs/ca.key
     ```

-6. Paste the private key, then save and exit.
-You need to change permissions for both files running the following command:
+6. After saving your files, you need to change permissions for both files running the following command:

     ```command
 [environment local]